 Multiple Designation CE Policy

-CE hours accrued for one Fi360 designation can be applied to another Fi360 designation provided they are earned in the current reporting period for each designation.
+CE hours accrued for one Fi360 Designation can be applied to another Fi360 Designation provided they are earned in the current reporting period for each designation.

-Fi360 does not maintain a list of pre-approved CE providers or courses.
+Fi360 does not maintain a list of pre-approved outside CE providers or courses.
 It is the responsibility of the individual to obtain CE from relevant sources that:

 - address one or more acceptable topics;

 - contribute to increasing the professional competency of participants;

 - are developed and conducted by persons qualified in the subject matter and in instructional design;

 - are current and correct in content;